ElektraInitiative/PermaplanT/e2e/README.md

 ### Optional arguments

-Most of these are set inside `.entrypoint.sh`
+Most of these are already set inside [e2e.sh](e2e.sh).
+Nevertheless, if you maybe want to build your own script, here are some pytest arguments.

 #### Parallelization

+Use as many processes as your computer has CPU cores.

 ```sh
 python3 -m pytest -n auto